cepdnaclk/e19-4yp-Integrating-Neuro-Symbolic-AI-for-Pneumonia-Diagnosis-from-Chest-X-trays/docs/README.md

----
-layout: home
-permalink: index.html

-# Please update this with your repository name and title
-repository-name: e19-4yp-Integrating-Neuro-Symbolic-AI-for-Pneumonia-Diagnosis-from-Chest-X-trays
-title: Integrating Neuro Symbolic AI for Pneumonia Diagnosis from Chest X-rays: A Synergistic Approach
+# Integrating Neuro Symbolic AI for Pneumonia Diagnosis from Chest X-rays: A Synergistic Approach
----

-[comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title

 #### Team